mydobie/simple-react-redux-app/CONTRIBUTING.md

 A test driven development (TDD) should be used when building react components.
 This means writing a test for a component before it is built.
 This will encourage wider code coverage and reduction on the dependance on snapshot tests.

-For every `.js `or `.jsx` file, there should be a corresponding test file in the directory in the `/src/__tests__` directory.
+For every `.ts `or `.tsx` file, there should be a corresponding test file in the directory in the `/src/__tests__` directory.
 This ensures that if a component is moved to another application, all the tests testing that component can also be easily moved.

 If at all possible snapshot tests (where results are compared to a previous run's html) should be avoided.
 While they can be helpful early in development, they should be replaced with more detailed tests later on.

 Text matching tests should be avoided.

-Because of the nature of the Node, Jest, React, Redux and Enzyme environment, a very high level of test coverage (85+ lines covered) is expected.
+Because of the nature of the Node, Jest, React, and Redux environment, a very high level of test coverage (85+ lines covered) is expected.

 ---